 Since LORAN A worked on Medium Frequency (MF), the usable distances were not great, especially in the tropics, where MF does not carry far.
 Thus there were several LORAN A chains throughout the Western Pacific.
 There were also several Section offices, one in Japan (Far East Section or FESEC), one in the Philippines (Philippines Section or PHILSEC), and one on Guam (Marianas Section or MARSEC).
 Each of these section offices had a radio station attached, at FESEC it was NRT, at PHILSEC it was NRX and at MARSEC it was NRV.

 Coast Guard Guam Radio Station/NRV was an adjunct of the MARSEC command, occupying a small corner of an “Elephant” Quonset Hut on Cabras Island.
-The Elephant Quonset huts where the largest size half round corrugated steel structures that were quickly erected during the War.
-They had two floors and were not normally air conditioned, which is a significant detail on Guam.
+The Elephant Quonset huts were the largest size half-round corrugated steel structures that were quickly erected during the War.
+They had two floors and were not normally air-conditioned, which is a significant detail on Guam.
 Several of these structures, located on various naval bases, survived numerous typhoons and the harsh tropical environment up until the year 2000 or so.
 In this picture, there are a couple of HF vertical whip antennas evident.
 These would have had antenna tuners and been used in the 5-25 MHz range.

 Most people think of the Pacific War and think of jungle and dense overgrowth.
 In the south pacific, that was often the case, however in the central pacific, often it was a dusty hot coral aggregate surface once the Seabees finished their work.